momochi000/typewar/README.md

 ## CURRENT

-#### BUG: Prevent spacebar from scrolling down.
-I want to bundle up all the browser keyboard control overrides.
-Do this in the same place that I handle backspace override.
 #### Hook up the player character to retrieve data from the server including a vocabulary
 #### Don't show incorrect characters, just flash red or something.
 Maybe have a counter increment on it instead.